Grizzly3Wolf/Tennis-Ace/README.md

 I read the including parameter which is strongly correlated to some other existing parameter in your model would decrease the overall score because of redundency,So picking a pair of parameters which were strongly correlated to my outcome and not correlated within themselves was quite a challenge since a lot these were correlated with themselves.

+Dataset used:
+tennis_stats.csv .
+This file is uploaded and was provided by CodeCademy

 Feeback and suggestions are appreciated.